synacktiv/bip/doc/gui/activity.rst

 :class:`BipPlugin` class for defining interactions with IDA.
 Those decorators will dynamically create :class:`BipActivity` objects.

-When a :class:`BipPlugin` class is create the metaclass :class:`MetaBipPlugin` of the :class:`BipPlugin` will create a list of the :class:`BipActivity` associtated with the plugin (stored in ``_activities``) and when the plugin object is created it will set itself in the :attr:`BipActivity.plugin` of each
+When a :class:`BipPlugin` class is created, its constructor will create a list of the :class:`BipActivity` associtated with the plugin (stored in ``_activities``) and when the plugin object is created it will set itself in the :attr:`BipActivity.plugin` of each